miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 locations.
 The [Keeper](/keeperrl_wiki/Keeper "wikilink") will usually immediately move to the library and spend most of the time there.

-Now that the library is built you can start researching skills.
-Under the “Research” menu, there is an item called “Library”.
-Clicking on this brings up a list of all the technologies the your dungeon has acquired, and also the technologies available to learn.
-Some techs only become available by unlocking prerequisite ones, or by finding books in the outside world.

 If you remembered your tutorial steps, you will have attracted some basic creatures to your dungeon already, and killed a few easy enemies.

-You should have enough mana at this point to research some of the technologies, which you can experiment with.
+You should have enough dungeron experience at this point to research some of the technologies, which you can experiment with.

 <img src="/keeperrl_wiki/Researchmenu-screenshot.png" title="/keeperrl_wiki/Researchmenu-screenshot.png" alt="/keeperrl_wiki/Researchmenu-screenshot.png" width="1000" />